 If burial is chosen, Jewish tradition requires the deceased person to be buried in a modest and plain casket.
 So we move the person’s body into such a casket and often include earth from Mount of Olives (in Israel) next to the deceased.
 I’ve been involved in Taharah rituals that also place an egg in the casket, to symbolize the circle of life.

-Typically, the person’s feet face the door and the women of Chevra Kadisha don’t speak idly or turn their back on the body.
+Typically, the person’s feet face the door and the people of Chevra Kadisha don’t speak idly or turn their back on the body.
 They speak gently about this work, say prayers, and leave the room backward, to show respect.

 What is Chevra Kadisha?